Introduction

 • PDI encodes the energy (power) of moving particles Atherosclerotic plaques in power doppler (PDM)

-• at optimal gain setting, the lumen of the artery is homogeneously filled with color
+• with the optimal gain setting, the lumen of the artery is homogeneously filled with color

-• independent of insonation angle, no signal aliasing, more sensitive to slow flow
+• independent of insonation angle, with no signal aliasing, more sensitive to slow flow

-• no directional information, lower frame rate, artifacts from surrounding slow-moving tissue
+• PDI provides no directional information, has a lower frame rate, and may exhibit artifacts from surrounding slow-moving tissue

 • in newer machines, directional information is shown on Directional PDI Maps